 Another reason for caution is the upcoming vote this November 3rd.
 There is a good chance it could be marked by election-related chaos such as this nation has ever seen before.
-The normal peaceful transfer of power, which has been a hallmark of this country, is in huge jeopardy this time around because both parties will claim election malfeasance.
-If Mr. Trump loses the election, he has already stated that he may not accept the results due to massive mail-in ballot fraud.
-And, if Mr. Biden loses the election, the radical left, which is already taking over cities and burning them down, may light many more of them on fire due its view that Russia has corrupted the results once again.
-In either case, the election seems to be a dead heat, and this nation appears to be moving closer and closer to civil war on both racial and economic fronts.
+The normal peaceful transfer of power, which has been a hallmark of this country, is in huge jeopardy this time around because both parties could claim election malfeasance.
+In either case, the election seems to be a dead heat, and this nation appears to be moving closer and closer to civil unrest on both social and economic fronts.
 The surging wealth gap is primarily to blame for this, and the Fed is primarily responsible for its creation and expansion.

 In addition, the massive fiscal cliff that I have been warning about has arrived.
 The $3 trillion that was borrowed by the government and printed by the Fed has been exhausted.
 No further Paycheck Protection Program grants/loans have been approved, and those that have been disseminated have been spent.
 There are no more $1,000 checks per adult and $500 checks per child in helicopter money arriving any longer.
 The CARES ACT enhanced unemployment funds are dry.
 And, the Lost Wages Assistance program authorized by President Trump using FEMA dollars, which paid a $300-a-week federal supplement to unemployment benefits, will end by mid-September.